numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 outside the set, ``pd.NA`` included, would become unrepresentable.
 An enum stored as the element would also defeat the checks users choose NaN for, such as ``np.isnan`` and ``x != x``.

+**Representing missing values with the bytes scalar.** Missing entries return the configured ``na_object`` directly, as they do for StringDType.
+The ``np.vbytes`` scalar represents nonmissing bytes values; it does not wrap missing-value sentinels to give all array elements the same scalar type.

 Discussion
 ----------